tonycimaglia/Accessibility/README.md

 Digital Crafts Presentation

 What is it
+perceive, understand, navigate, and interact with the Web designed and developed so that people with disabilities can use them

 how many people are disable in the world
   - numbers vary, but it's like a billion (roughly 1 in 5 people) vision alone